jurraca/l402/README.md

 An implementation of the [L402](https://docs.lightning.engineering/the-lightning-network/l402) spec in Elixir.

+TLDR: We can use Lightning to leverage the `HTTP 402 - Payment Required` status code and finally send micropayments, for any web resource, without a middleman!

 The basic idea and buliding blocks:
   1) there exists a `402 - Payment Required` [status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/402)
   1) we can send decentralized micropayments via Bitcoin's Lightning network
-  1) [Macaroons](https://research.google/pubs/pub41892/) are fancy cookies which allow us to generate and validate specific conditions for a user's access to a resource in a decentralized way: all that's required is the issuer signing the conditions on the macaroon.
+  1) [Macaroons](https://research.google/pubs/pub41892/) are cookies which allow us to generate and validate specific conditions for a user's access to a resource, without verifying them via a central server.
+All that's required is the issuer signing the conditions on the macaroon.
 It's a bearer token.

-Combining these building blocks gets you the L402 standard: bearer money + bearer tokens = payments on the web.
-We can use Lightning to leverage the `HTTP 402 - Payment Required` status code and finally send micropayments, for any web resource, without a middleman!
+Combining these building blocks gets you the L402 standard:
+`bearer money + bearer tokens = payments on the web`.

 You will need a LND lightning node.
-Learn how to get one set up here.
+Learn how to get one set up [here](./Lightning.md).

+> #### Warning:
-WARNING: barely alpha software, use with mainnet funds at your own peril.
+> Alpha software, use with mainnet funds at your own risk.

 ## Usage